veritem/shop-store/Readme.md

   - Reactjs with TypeScript
   - FramerMotion for animation
-  - Emotion for general stayling
+  - Emotion for general styling
   - Redux for state management

 > Payment Gateways